 In 2021, Visual Arts South West invited artworkers in South West England to develop new best practice guidelines for our professional community.
 The visual arts sector is still in the process of managing the far-reaching impact of COVID-19, but we have already seen how the immediate economic effects of the pandemic have amplified prevailing structures of inequality and unsustainable working conditions.
 Alongside small organisations, freelancers and young people, primarily Black, People of Colour, disabled and neurodivergent artworkers have been disproportionately affected by precarious employment and at the highest risk of losing their income.
 Due to the habituality of precarious employment and low pay in our sector, the visual arts has a history of systematically favouring those with a higher socioeconomic status in accessing opportunities.
 At the same time, established organisations still need to address wider institutional policies and practices that allow the continuation of unfair treatment.

 To address these long-standing concerns, four Artworker Advisory Groups collectively developed new recommendations for best practice to increase equal access to, and to foster more inclusive, fair and hospitable working cultures in the visual arts.
-The groups focused on experiences of Black and POC, disabled and neurodivergent, LGBTQIA+ and young artworkers.
+The groups focused on experiences of Global Ethnic Majority, disabled and neurodivergent, LGBTQIA+ and young artworkers.